YenLab/Tn5InsertPrefer/README.md

 chmod +x BiasFreeATAC
 ```

-You can find the install instructions of bias correction package seqOutBias (Martins *et al., NAR*, 2017) from 1) Use our pre-compiled version 1.3.0; 2). its [github repository](https://github.com/guertinlab/seqOutBias) for specific version (>=1.3.0); 2) use followed command.
-Please note seqOutBias is on Rust, the compiler and other dependencies were also installed above using conda, so, you need only to compile seqOutBias:
+You can find the install instructions of bias correction package seqOutBias (Martins *et al., NAR*, 2017) from 1) our pre-compiled [version 1.3.0](https://github.com/YenLab/Tn5InsertPrefer/blob/main/seqOutBias); 2). its [github repository](https://github.com/guertinlab/seqOutBias) for specific version (>=1.3.0); 3) compile from source using command below.
+Please note seqOutBias is based on Rust, the compiler and other dependencies were installed above using conda, so, you need only to compile seqOutBias:

 ```bash
 #Install seqOutBias